Spiritual Restoration of the Church Is Urgently Needed

 • If you think that the Church in materialistic America lies in ruins in the early 21st century, then know this — God intends to “rebuild the ancient ruins and ... raise up the age-old foundations” (vs. 12).

-- •• I believe that spiritual restoration is coming to the Church!
+- •• I believe that spiritual restoration of the Church is coming!
 Let’s look at some biblical things that are likely to be seen in God’s times of refreshing and restoration.

 1. Widespread, heartfelt repentance and a hungering and thirsting for righteousness and personal holiness.

 - • In many revivals in time past, virtually entire cities turned to the Lord in repentance and faith.
 Bars closed down.
 The police found their work to be easy.
 Why?
 Because in times of heaven-sent spiritual awakening, people’s hearts had turned to the Lord, and they were pursuing His righteousness.

 - •• Don’t let the Church be robbed of this blessing.
 It is for the Church today, just as in the first century.